 FERPA is the United States federal law that protects student records privacy review and disclosure rights.
 This is a Federal law that is administered by the Family Policy Compliance Office (Office) in the U.S. Department of Education (Department).
 The law guarantees these rights for both current and former Andrews University students.
 To help you understand FERPA and what it means to you, this page addresses a variety of records privacy questions.

 The term "education records" is defined as those records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution.
-At Andrews University your student records are filed and maintained by the Office of Academic Records.
+At Andrews University your student records are filed and maintained by the following offices and departments.

 As a student, your educational records are considered confidential.
 Under most circumstances your records will not be released without your written and signed consent.
 As an Andrews University student, you must sign a release form in order for your information to be released to your parents.

 Once a student reaches 18 years of age or attends a postsecondary institution, he or she becomes an "eligible student," and all rights formerly given to parents under FERPA transfer to the student.
 The eligible student has the following rights:

 FERPA generally prohibits the improper disclosure of personally identifiable information derived from education records.
 Thus, information that an official obtained through personal knowledge or observation, or has heard orally from others, is not protected under FERPA.
 This remains applicable even if education records exist which contain that information, unless the official had an official role in making a determination that generated a protected education record.

 Under FERPA, a school must provide an eligible student with an opportunity to inspect and review his or her education records within 45 days following its receipt of a request.
 A school is required to provide an eligible student with copies of education records, or make other arrangements, if a failure to do so would effectively prevent the student from obtaining access to the records.
 A case in point would be a situation in which the student does not live within commuting distance of the school.